Back to Active travel and cycle routes

 Along with other councillors in the wards affected, I have participated in briefings and discussions; like them, I am supportive in principle of the ideas brought forward by council officers.
 I support the Council’s aim to create a safe, connected network of cycle routes, making active travel the most attractive option wherever possible.

 The draft scheme may include an “access only” restriction in some locations (while maintaining essential and farm access), which could be supported by measures including (but not limited to) reductions in speed limits, entrance gateways, traffic calming features and physical measures such as point closures to through traffic using modal gating to reduce traffic flows and rat-running.
+It goes without saying, there are a number of challenges and issues to overcome before the details of any scheme can be consulted upon.

 As I always do, I will keep the community updated.
 By the same token, I will not engage in time-consuming speculation, nor indulge individuals who direct spiteful and uninformed comments my way on Facebook.